ekollof/malcrawler/README.md

 TODO:
 ======

-- Maybe split out safebrowse logic in a sever part so it can stay running and doesn't need to reinitialize every time.
+- Maybe split out safebrowse logic in a server part so it can stay running and doesn't need to reinitialize every time.
 - Robuster crawling
 - Unicode niggles.